 Specificity is generally preferred over generality.
-An important design principle relevant to warning comprehension is explicitness

-(Laughery et al., 1993a; Laughery and Paige-Smith, 2006).
+An important design principle relevant to warning comprehension is explicitness (Laughery, Vaubel, et al., 1993; Laughery & Paige-Smith, 2006).
 Explicit messages contain information that is sufficiently clear and detailed to permit the receiver to understand the nature of the hazard, the consequences, and the instructions.
 Consider the unclear statement "Use with adequate ventilation."
-Does this it mean open a window, use a fan, or something much more technical in terms of volume of airflow per unit time?
+Does this mean open a window, use a fan, or something much more technical in terms of volume of airflow per unit time?
 Warnings are frequently not detailed or specific enough.
 However, sometimes technical details are not necessary and could be detrimental in certain instances.
-Two examples of warnings illustrate a lack of explicitness, despite having hazard, consequence, and instructional statements: (a) "Dangerous Environment, Health Hazard, Use Adequate Precautions" and (b) "Mechanical Hazard, Injury Possible, Exercise Care."
-Explicit alternatives might be (a) "Severe Lung Damage, Toxic Chlorine Vapor, Must Use Respirator-Type 123" and (b) "Pinch Point Hazard-Moving Rollers, Your Hand/Arm May Be Severely Crushed or Amputated, Do Not Operate without Guard X89 in Place."
+Two examples of warnings illustrate a lack of explicitness, despite having hazard, consequence, and instructional statements: (1) "Dangerous Environment, Health Hazard, Use Adequate Precautions" and (2) "Mechanical Hazard, Injury Possible, Exercise Care."
+Explicit alternatives might be (1) "Severe Lung Damage, Toxic Chlorine Vapor, Must Use Respirator-Type 123" and (2) "Pinch Point Hazard-Moving Rollers, Your Hand/Arm May Be Severely Crushed or Amputated, Do Not Operate without Guard X89 in Place."